 Federal revenues are collected through reimbursements for the federal share of entitlement programs such as Medicaid and through block grants for programs such as Transitional Assistance to Needy Families (TANF).
 The amount of federal reimbursements to be received is determined by state expenditures for these programs.
 The Commonwealth receives reimbursement for approximately 50% of its spending for Medicaid programs.
 Block grant funding for TANF is received quarterly and is contingent upon a maintenance-of-effort spending level determined annually by the federal government.
-Budgeted fund federal reimbursements were \$11.772 billion in fiscal 2019 and are projected to be \$13.061 billion in fiscal 2020.
+Budgeted fund federal reimbursements were \$11.772 billion in fiscal 2019, are estimated to have been \$13.226 billion in fiscal 2020, and are projected to be \$13.859 billion in fiscal 2021.
 See "SELECTED FINANCIAL DATA - Statutory Basis Distribution of Budgetary Revenues and Expenditures."

 Departmental and other non-tax revenues are derived from a large number of sources, including but not limited to fees and assessments for services, licenses, and reimbursements.
 For fiscal 2019, budgeted fund departmental and other non-tax revenues were \$5.250 billion.
 The largest budgeted departmental revenues, assessments and miscellaneous revenues in fiscal 2019 included \$1.432 billion in drug rebates, recoveries and other fees, \$843 million in reimbursements from cities, towns and non-state entities for retiree benefits, \$617 million for Registry of Motor Vehicles fees, fines and assessments, and \$251 million from filing, registration and other fees paid to the Secretary of State's office.
-Budgeted fund departmental and other non-tax revenues are projected to be \$4.880 billion in fiscal 2020.
+Budgeted fund departmental and other non-tax revenues are estimated to have been \$4.440 billion in fiscal 2020 and are projected to be \$4.898 billion in fiscal 2021.
 See "SELECTED FINANCIAL DATA - Statutory Basis Distribution of Budgetary Revenues and Expenditures."

 Lottery Revenues.
-For the budgeted operating funds, inter-fund transfers include transfers of net operating revenues from the State Lottery and Gaming Fund and the Arts Lottery Fund and reimbursements for the budgeted costs of the State Lottery Commission, which accounted for transfers from the Lottery of \$1.086 billion, \$1.092 billion, \$1.136 billion, \$1.097 billion and \$1.206 billion in fiscal 2015 through 2019, respectively.
+For the budgeted operating funds, inter-fund transfers include transfers of net operating revenues from the State Lottery and Gaming Fund and the Arts Lottery Fund and reimbursements for the budgeted costs of the State Lottery Commission, which accounted for transfers from the Lottery of \$1.092 billion, \$1.136 billion, \$1.097 billion, \$1.206 billion and \$1.090 billion in fiscal 2016 through 2020, respectively.

-The following table shows Lottery revenues and profits for the first nine months of fiscal 2020.
+The following tables show Lottery revenues and profits for fiscal 2020 and the first two months of fiscal 2021.